 The efficacy of our model is shown along three dimensions.
 First, we demonstrate the qualitative similarity between the original data and our generated data in \cref{dismatch}.
 Then, we demonstrate the unique ability of our method to interpret the prior sampling distribution as a way of providing selective samples that are similar in style to specific samples from the original dataset in \cref{interp}.
 Finally, we demonstrate that under strenuous classification and prediction tasks, our method holds state of the art performance among adversarial learners that apply directly on the feature space for time series data in \cref{predict}.

 We use three primary datasets for analysis.
 First, we generate a one dimensional sines dataset of length $T=100$, where the amplitude, frequency, and phase for each sequence are sampled from a uniform distribution.
 We also use the six-dimensional historical Google stocks dataset, containing stock price information from 2004 to 2019 of various lengths $T$.
+This dataset is provided directly in the code repository.
 Finally, we use 6 dimensions of the UCI Appliances energy dataset \cite{candanedoDataDrivenPrediction2017} and real-valued traffic and weather data from the UCI Metro Interstate dataset \cite{houge}.